Here are the eight best tips for a high delivery and open rate of event invitations.

 Do not use words or phrases associated with spam, such as "Exclusive Meetup," "Special Offer," "Free," "This is not spam."
 Do not use more than two conspicuous punctuation marks in the subject line (! + ? % etc.).

-6. Optimize subject lines and sender names
+6. Optimise subject lines and sender names

 Use clear, meaningful subject lines and a trustworthy sender name to improve the open rate.

-7. Personalize your event invitation
+7. Personalise your event invitation

 8. Avoid attachments